 How can a defense attorney challenge eyewitness testimony?

 Eyewitness testimony plays a significant role in many robbery cases, but it’s not always reliable.
 A defense attorney can dispute the credibility of the witness by pointing out factors that may have impacted their ability to accurately identify the suspect.
 These factors could include poor lighting, distance, and the stress of the situation, all of which can distort a witness’s memory.
 Additionally, your attorney may challenge the circumstances under which the police conducted the identification, particularly if the process was suggestive or flawed.
-By highlighting these issues, your attorney can cast doubt on the reliability of the eyewitness testimony.
+By highlighting these issues, your robbery lawyer can cast doubt on the reliability of the eyewitness testimony.

 With over a decade of criminal law experience and extensive knowledge of Long Island courts, Attorney Ramy Mikhail Louis offers aggressive and tailored representation.